 I also really like the notifications window and search bar found near the top workspace icon.
 You can check out the latest activity and search for anything within the workspace, be it people or tasks or whatever.

 This new version of Flow can change your scheduled work habits.
-It may take some practice getting used to the interface, but it is certainly worth the effort.
+It may take some practice to get used to the interface, but it is certainly worth the effort.

 If you ever get lost in the interface, try clicking on the small question mark icon found in the bottom left navbar.
 This icon displays a menu with links to online guides for learning the application, notable keyboard shortcuts, and even a method to re-start the intro tutorial walkthrough.